 n Transportation: Various cities have already setup their transport networks with sensors.
 These broadcast the position of buses, trams, metro trains, cars etc. and then make this data available to the public.
 Mobile Applications are leveraging this information for find shorter routes for commuters.
 Smart traffic grids are emerging.
 In the future, with M2M connections, cars will seamlessly communicate with each other and the network will only grow, creating more data, better data, and better commutes.
 (Wait, why will we have to commute to work?
 Ah, that’s for another day)

-n Thermostats: Another example is the ‘Nest’ thermostat (and there are many others), which is an internet connected thermostat that allows you to remotely manage your thermostat from your smartphone, tablet or PC.
+n Thermostats: Another example is the ‘Nest’ thermostat (and there are many others), which is an internet connected thermostat that allows you to remotely manage your thermostat from your smartphone, tablet or PC; and learns your preferences as you use it.
+(Update: NEST was acquired by Google for $ 3.2 billion on 1-13-14)

 n Lights and even “Rumba”: These can also be connected to the internet and even self-order replacement parts when they start failing.